LaievskyiSasha/LaievskyiSasha.github.io/_posts/2020-09-10-useStrict.markdown

 date:   2020-09-10 12:39:45 +0300
 categories: JS notes
 ---
-'use strick' allow to use strict version of javascript.
-Let's check what difference beetwin funcion with and without use strict with `this` in function.
+`'use strict'` allows us to use a strict version of javascript.
+Let's check the difference with and without '`use strict'` in a function that has `this` in it.
-With 'use strict' `this` does't have context:
+With `'use strict'` `this` does't have context:
 {% highlight javascript %}
 'use strict'
 function strict(){